loneboarder/p5.experience.js/README.md

 uxShape-Functions return an object.
 Those can be assigned to variables.

-The following properties can be changed every uxShape:
+The following properties can be changed:
   * *.shape*
   * *.uxFill*
   * *.uxStrokeColor*